 Progress starts at micro level

 The equations of the semi-empirical model can be displayed in the recrystallization model in MatILDa®.
 The coefficients can be adapted individually by the user.
-Furthermore, we are happy to support in the acquisition and the parametrization of a new recrystallization model.
+Furthermore, we are happy to support you in the acquisition and the parametrization of a new recrystallization model.

 The recrystallization model is available for a wide range of steel alloys and Ni-based alloys.